 For me when I see poached eggs, I immediately thing breakfast so I always serve this for breakfast or brunch.
 Please don’t let that stop you because you can serve it whenever you want, seriously.

 You know I am all about the preservation of classic recipes so after doing some research about this recipe I discovered that it was actually founded in Tunisia.
-For the longest time I swore this was an Israeli dish.
+For the longest time, I swore this was an Israeli dish.
 I’m not completely wrong but it wasn’t founded there.
 Shakshuka translates to a “mixture,” as well as “shaken.”
-I’m not sure how either of these apply to the dish but whatever.
+I’m not sure how either of these applies to the dish but whatever.